thokuest/rdmueller.github.io/_posts/2017-04-03-enterprise-edition.md

 But what about Gradle itself?
 Best practice is to use the [Gradle wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html) but the wrapper is configured to fetch Gradle from external sources.

-But there is also a config for that: `<your project>/gradle/wrapper/gradle-wrapper.properties`.
+There is also a config for that: `<your project>/gradle/wrapper/gradle-wrapper.properties`.
 Just replace the line

 `distributionUrl=https\://services.gradle.org/distributions/gradle-2.12-bin.zip`